dascritch/anchors-reveal/CONTRIBUTING.md

  - When I started it in 2014, I wished to use the bare minimal dev environment : no npm, no tooling, only using the devtool bar for both WebExtension and in-page behaviour.
 It help to keep the project really small.
  - We work mainly for Firefox (MV3) first.
 Creation of a Chrome version is to do next.
  - So [the main documentation I refer is MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/What_are_WebExtensions) .
-Beware : [Chrome pages are sometimes contraditing Mozilla](https://developer.chrome.com/docs/extensions?hl=en), as Chrome is locking the Webextensions domains, and also the browser lacks some implementations.
+Beware : [Chrome pages are sometimes contradicting Mozilla ones](https://developer.chrome.com/docs/extensions?hl=en), as Chrome is locking the Webextensions domains, and also the browser lacks some implementations.
  - Clone the project, use the `dev` branch and merge into it
  - Always prefer any W3C standards instead of create something.
  - Think about clean code, minimalism, small parts, expressive variables and functions.
 The beauty of this WebExtention is its minimalist : **Do a single thing, but do it well.**